 What is your favourite memory of the previous Twende Porini trips you have been on?

-One of my personal highlights was the response from our staff: they had a camp full of 30 children that they had to take care of, in the mud and rain, it was very challenging weather.
-Despite this, the camp was always clean and neat, all of our laundry was done on time and the food was incredible!
-Everyone jumped in to help where they could, and in their rest time they would come and join in on the games and fun.
+One of my personal highlights from these trips, is also the response from our staff: they have a camp full of children that they take care of, in the mud and rain, it can be very challenging weather.
+Despite this, the camp is always clean and neat, all of our laundry done on time, and the food is incredible!
+Everyone jumps in to help where they can, and in their rest time they come and join in on the games and fun.
 The team’s feedback was only positive and full of amazement at how Asilia gives back to these children and the communities – they did not even think something like Twende Porini was possible!
-The fact that the people who worked the hardest enjoyed and appreciated it this much is a memory that will always stay with me.
+The fact that the people who worked the hardest enjoyed and appreciated it this much, is something that will always stay with me.

 Have you seen a difference in the way children, families, and communities work with others and in the way they view conservation and wildlife in their areas?

-In the Mara, and especially in the conservancies, this is a continuous process of working with our communities through our Positive Impact partners to change peoples perception of conservation and to educate them as to why it is important and how they truly are benefitting every single day, directly or indirectly, from the conservancies.
+This is a continuous process of working with our communities through our Positive Impact partners, to change peoples perception of conservation and to educate them as to why it is important and how they truly are benefitting every single day, directly or indirectly.

-What I do know is that school children are chanting “Twende Porini” with great excitement whenever they see an Asilia car passing through Aitong, one of the most central Masai towns.
+What I do know is that school children are chanting “Twende Porini” with great excitement whenever they see an Asilia car passing through.
 This is truly heart-warming and shows that the message must be spreading.

 More Positive Impact Articles